-Our board of directors declared dividends in March 2019, March 2020, March 2021 and March 2022.
+Our board of directors declared dividends in every March from 2019 to 2023.
 In addition, in March 2022, our board of directors approved an annual cash dividend policy, pursuant to which we will declare and distribute a recurring cash dividend at an amount of no less than 10% of our net income after tax in the previous fiscal year in the future.
 See "Item 8.
 Financial Information-A. Consolidated Statements and Other Financial Information-Dividend Policy."
 For PRC and United States federal income tax considerations of an investment in our ADSs, see "Item 10.
 Additional Information-E. Taxation."